romanenko1509/cv/README_Eng.md

 I have been developing Front-End for over 4 years.
 Behind more than a hundred successfully implemented projects, both in various companies and freelance.
 I quickly adapt to the tasks of the company, easily find a common language in the team, and am always ready to learn and develop as a specialist.
 I adequately estimate the tasks, time and resources required for their implementation, I can quickly navigate in case of difficulties, take the initiative in solving problems and improving the project.

-Engaged in development from scratch and long-term support of Stores on OpenCart.
-I made landings, corporate websites, developed video hosting.
-He was a developer at two large crypto exchanges, was engaged in writing Telegram bots on Node.JS, bots for processing large data from a database, writing admin panels for working with data.
-At the last place of work, he developed large Stores on Shopify for Western businesses.
+Starting from scratch and dowstring support for IM on OpenCart.
+Robiv landings, corporate sites, expanding video hosting.
+Being a retailer on two great crypto exchanges, writing telegram robots on Node.JS, robots for processing great data from a database, writing admin panels for data robots.
+For the rest of my life, I dabbled in Shopify, working both in outsourcing and in food companies for the Western market.